burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The final binary format ([ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows) is also not under the obligation of creators of Language or userspace developers.
 It's under the responsibility of the creators of the Operation System.
 There are situations when the target device in which the program will be executed has no operating system.
 The case of launching program on target device with no Operation System sometimes is denoted as *"Launching on Bare Metal"*.
 In that later case the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).

 ## The Compiler and Linker.
-Details.
+Details

 A high-level overview is presented below if you are curious about how a compiler compiles source code.
 It's possible to be productive even without the knowledge below especially during creating only userspace applications.
 If you want to know how things are working and you have that curiosity - you're welcome to read the text below.
 In another case - just skip it.